Welcome to Gladstone

 The fountain in the Gladstone main street is a replica of the original memorial fountain in Tresylva Park.
 View the WW2 Howitzer Gun Shelter with other memorabilia & the Soldiers Mural on the southern wall of the toilets.
 This was painted by four Gladstone High School Students.

 Gladstone provides all facilities needed on a day-to-day basis.
-This includes a 7-day supermarket and service station, 6-day café, 5½-day garage‚ medical, banking and postal facilities, primary schools, and high school
+This includes a 7-day supermarket and service station, 6-day café, 5½-day garage‚ postal facilities, primary schools, and high school